zealfire/openconnect/README.md

 	1. First run command below to active th TUN module: <code>sudo /sbin/modprobe tun</code>
 	2. Install OpenConnect: <code>sudo apt-get install openconnect</code>

-3. Download this module and make openconnect script executable like this:
+3. Download <a href="https://github.com/zealfire/openconnect">the</a> module and make openconnect script executable like this:
    <code>chmod +x /path/to/openconnect.sh</code>

-4. Change these variables: *GATEWAY*, *UBUNTUPASSWORD*, *USERNAME*, *PASSWORD* present in the script as per your environment.
+4. Change these variables: *GATEWAY*, *UBUNTUPASSWORD*, *USERNAME*, *PASSWORD* present in the script (openconnect.sh) as per your environment.

 5. Run the script like this:
 	<code>./openconnect.sh</code>, this is when you are in the root directory of the module otherwise add the path to your module.